geolta/FreeCAD-Ribbon/README.md

 Feel free to discuss this addon on the [FreeCAD Forum](https://forum.freecad.org/viewtopic.php?t=79235).
 This is also the place where I discuss the limitations of this approach as a Python Addon.

 ## Known Issues
-- When working in the PartDesign workbench, the automatic switching to the Sketcher workbench and back doesn't work, you have to do it manually.
+- ~~When working in the PartDesign workbench, the automatic switching to the Sketcher workbench and back doesn't work, you have to do it manually.~~ (fixed)
-- The workbench that should be loaded on startup is ignored, it will always start with the Arch workbench and you have to switch manually.
+- ~~The workbench that should be loaded on startup is ignored, it will always start with the Arch workbench and you have to switch manually.~~ (fixed)

 ## License
 GPL v3.0 (see [LICENSE](LICENSE))